mickfuzz/phd4/_posts/thesis_chapters/archive/2023-12-5-2beforecull-Gdps.md

             documentation](#gdps-helping-navigation-of-external-documentation)
         -   [Code patching process using GDPs as a base](#code-patching-process-using-gdps-as-a-base)
+        -   [GDPs used to nurture tactical responses to errors and blockages](#gdps-used-to-nurture-tactical-responses-to-errors-and-blockages)
     -   [GDPs used to scaffold ideation processes](#gdps-used-to-scaffold-ideation-processes)
         -   [GDPs used to facilitate prioritisation in the design